-Bone broths are popular these days and with good reason!
+Sipping on a warm cuppa bone broth is coming back in style and with good reason!
+Wondering why?
 Here is THE ULTIMATE guide for all-you-need-to-know bone broth information, history, recipes, questions and online resources.

-Broth, stock, and bone broth… is there a difference?
-All use water, meat and/or bones, and usually a combination of veggies and seasonings.
-A pot full of this mixture simmers for a varying amount of time, then solids are strained out using a fine sieve.
+Broth, stock, and bone broth… is there a difference, which on is best?
+All use some combination of water, meat and/or bones, and usually a combination of veggies and seasonings.
+A pot full of these ingredients simmers for a number of hours and then is finally cooled and strained out through a fine mesh sieve.

 - Broth is made with meat and can contain a small amount of bones simmered for a short period of time – 45 minutes to 2 hours.
 It is high in protein and results in a watery consistency and mellow flavor.